Online sales have closed. Tickets are available on Saturday at the Ticket Desk. Doors open 30 minutes prior to each showing.

 The Loneliest Whale: The Search for 52 is a cinematic quest to find the elusive creature known as the “52 Hertz Whale,” because the animal’s call broadcasts at 52 hertz, a frequency believed unique among whales — which was first recorded in 1989 by the U.S. Navy that suspected they were hearing a Russian submarine.

-Identified as a whale by the marine scientist Dr. William A. Watkins, who tracked the solitary signal for a dozen years until his death in 2004, 52 has since remained. unfollowed as a suspended Twitter account.
+Identified as a whale by the marine scientist Dr. William A. Watkins, who tracked the solitary signal for a dozen years until his death in 2004, 52 has since remained elusive.
 Was he even still alive?

 In this fascinating story about isolation and interconnection, the filmmaker and a team of intrepid scientists set out on a wild quest to find the 52 Hertz Whale.
 The Loneliest Whale is a nature mystery, an unanswered question that needs to be solved and a chronicle of director Joshua Zeman’s seemingly impossible journey to find his white whale.
 With a little data and a whole lot of hope, Zeman sets sail for the Channel Islands off California with a team of oceanographers and biologists in tow, using Navy sonar equipment, drone cameras and tracking tags to try and find Whale 52.